" My Dog Sounds Congested When Sleeping - Is Something Wrong? – Wild Earth

 Secondhand Smoke

 We all know that if you smoke a cigarette near another person, it can affect their lungs.
 Unfortunately, secondhand smoke can also cause irreversible damage to your pup’s lungs.
 The inflammation the smoke causes to their airways can cause snoring or congestion.
+If you smoke, always do so outside, away from any people or pets.

-What Can You Do if Your Dog Is Congested?
+What Can You Do If Your Dog Is Congested?

 Rule Out Potential Causes

 3. Take note of any medications you may have recently given them.
+Speak with your veterinarian if you are concerned that your dog may be having medication side effects.

-Find The Root Cause of The Congested Sleeping
+Find the Root Cause of the Congested Sleeping

 Try Home Remedies

-If your dog has other cold-like symptoms or you suspect seasonal allergies, here are some remedies to help them with congestion:
+If your dog has cold-like symptoms or you suspect seasonal allergies, here are some remedies to help them with congestion:

 • Antihistamines can help dogs the same way they help people.
 Consult your vet to get the proper dosage.

 • Use a humidifier at night; some extra humidity may help clear their airways.
+You can also bring your dog into the bathroom with you while you shower so that they breathe in the steam.

 Final Thoughts